Kotlin/kotlinx.serialization/docs/polymorphism.md

 > You can get the full code [here](../guide/example/example-poly-06.kt).

-The properties on the superclass are serialized before the properties of the subclass.
+The properties of the superclass are serialized before the properties of the subclass.

 ```text
 {"type":"owned","status":"open","name":"kotlinx.coroutines","owner":"kotlin"}